alihaskar/ob/README.md

   complications such as logical complexity and timing-concerns.
 Instead, prices are represented using a 20b BCD format that can be trivially converted from ASCII.
-One need not performance BCD arithmetic when performing the table sort operation, as the BCD can be compared using standard twos-complement representation (conversion is unnecessary when simply comparing magnitudes).
+One need not perform BCD arithmetic when performing the table sort operation, as the BCD can be compared using standard twos-complement representation (conversion is unnecessary when simply comparing magnitudes).